mpandya18/Image_Permutator_For_Backdoor_Generation/README.md

 ## Template perturbation

 In this mode the user inputs the shape, colour, dimensions or radius and starting locus for the template perturbation.
-Currently square, rectangle and circle are supported shapes along with the colours of the rainbow.
+Currently square, rectangle, circle regular as well as non-regular polygons are supported shapes along with the colours of the rainbow.
 The option to specify custom colours via RGB values is also there.

 Square Example: square yellow 10 x 10 5 x 5 - Here 10 x 10 is the dimension of the square perturbation while 5 x 5 is the pixel point on the image that the top left of the square will be at.